fluxstar/exeautograder/README.md

     - Assisted with timer implementation
     - Assisted with mqueue debugging
 - phimp003 (Jimmy Phimpadabsee)
+    - implemented mq_autograder and worker
+    - assisted in writing pipe code
+    - assisted in debugging exec and pipe errors
+    - assisted in debugging incorrect/no param passed to template
+    - assisted in structuring/writing monitor_and_evaluate_solutions

 How to compile the program: run "make <exec/redir/pipe/mqueue> N=<# of tests>" in the terminal while inside the p2 folder Run the compiled autograder as follows: